 What is an email subject line if not your email’s first impression when it lands in a prospect’s inbox?
-And emails are big business.
+And email campaigns are big business.
 Marketers sent over 838 billion emails in 2013 (that’s all the stars in the Milky Way times three).

 Unfortunately, with all the pressure of an introduction on an email subject line, they can become incredibly stressful.